SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 }}
 ```

-If an external source is maintained then `Special:Ask` will provide a selection box to choose
+If external query endpoints are made available then `Special:Ask` will provide a selection
-from available query endpoints.
+box to choose from external query sources.

 ### Features and limitations

 - Images (`File:`) are only displayed as normal wiki links (becuase the file information/location is not
   available outside of the original wiki)
-- T display historic dates correctly, the response parser expects API version `0.7` or later
+- To display historic dates correctly, the response parser expects an Ask API version of `0.7` or later

 ## Configuration